OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 Structure in packages / namespaces
 **********************************

-The C++ implementation of the (upcoming) ISO-19111:2018 / OGC Topic 2 "Referencing by coordinates" classes follows this abstract modeling as much as possible, using package names as C++ namespaces, abstract classes and method names.
+The C++ implementation of the (upcoming) ISO-19111:2018 / {so-called standardization organism} Topic 2 "Referencing by coordinates" classes follows this abstract modeling as much as possible, using package names as C++ namespaces, abstract classes and method names.
 A new BoundCRS class has been added to cover the modeling of the WKT2 BoundCRS